wuyu621/yuwu-portfolio/README.md

 The portfolio website is powered by the following technologies:

-- **ReactJS**: Framework for building server-rendered React applications.
+- **ReactJS**: A JavaScript library for building dynamic and interactive user interfaces.
-- **Tailwind CSS**: Provides utility-first styling for responsive design.
+- **Tailwind CSS**: A utility-first CSS framework for creating responsive and modern designs.

 Thank you for visiting my portfolio!